arthastang/IoT-Home-Guard/README.md

 In July 2018 we had completed the first version.
 We will complete the second version by October 2018 with improvement of user experience and increased number of identifiable devices.

 The first generation is a hardware device based on Raspberry Pi with wireless network interface controllers.
 We will customize new hardware in the second generation.
-Software part is available in our Github.
 The system can be set up with software part in laptops after essential environment configuration.
+Software part is available in software_tools/.

 ## Proof of principle